Also known as: back extension, roman chair, roman chair extension, prone back raise, back raises

 Frequently Asked Questions

-What are the benefits of hyperextensions?
+What are the main benefits of hyperextensions?

 What common mistakes should I avoid with hyperextensions?

-How can I progress or modify hyperextensions?
+How can I progress or regress hyperextensions?